-Janine's diverse career spans across the Parliament of Victoria, the health and community sector and academia.
-As Director of Committee Inquiries, she has led inquiries into matters concerned with welfare of the community, including the welfare of of the family.
-These include the Betrayal of Trust inquiry on criminal child abuse in organisations and inquiries relating to mental health, disability, public housing and senior Victorians.
+Janine's diverse career spans across the Victorian Auditor-General's Office, Parliament of Victoria, the health and community sector and academia.
+As Director, Performance Audit, she oversees audits of government departments across areas that include health, human services and education.
+As Director of Committee Inquiries, she led Parliamentary inquiries into matters concerned with the welfare of the community, including the welfare of the family.
+These include the Betrayal of Trust Inquiry on criminal child abuse in organisations and inquiries relating to mental health, disability, public housing and senior Victorians.
 In previous executive roles, Janine has worked with the Office of the Public Advocate and as CEO for peak organisations in the community sector, including Domestic Violence Victoria and the Victorian Alcohol and Drug Association.
-Janine has served on management committees of community organisations and has been involved with several Australian Research council linkage projects.
+Janine has served on management committees of community organisations and been involved with several Australian Research Council linkage projects.
 Janine joined the Board in 2015.

-Ms. Rosemary Kelada
+Ms. Rosemary Kelada (Resigned 16 April 2016)

-Rosemary has over 15 years' experience in senior management roles in the not for profit sector, and holds a Master of Business (Accounting) and a Strategic Management of Non-Profit Organisations qualification from the Harvard Business School.
+Rosemary has over 15 years' experience in senior management roles in the not-for- profit sector, and holds a Master of Business (Accounting) and a Strategic Management of non-profit organisations qualification from the Harvard Business School.
 As a CEO of Spectrum Migrant Resource Centre from 2008 to 2014, she was responsible for all aspects of leadership and organisational operation.
-Rosemary combines financial expertise and commercial acumen with a strong understanding and knowledge of the not for profit, government and community sectors.
+Rosemary combines financial expertise and commercial acumen with a strong understanding and knowledge of the not-for-profit, government and community sectors.
 She has experience advocating on behalf of organisations and the community, particularly in the multicultural sector.
 Rosemary is a member of the AICD.
-She joined the Board in 2015.
+She joined the Board in 2015 and resigned in April 2016.